Kingdom of Larantuka: Dutch and Indonesian periods

 By 1851, debts incurred by the Portuguese colony in East Timor motivated the Portuguese authorities to 'sell' territories covered by Larantuka to the Dutch East Indies, and the transfer was made by 1859 ceding the Portuguese claim/suzerainty over parts of Flores and the island range stretching from Alor to Solor for 200,000 florins and some Dutch holdings in Timor.
 The treaty also confirmed that the Catholic inhabitants of the region will remain so under the authority of Protestant Netherlands, and the Dutch authorities sent Jesuit priests to the area so they could engage in missionary works, starting in Larantuka with the building of the first rectory.
 They reintroduced a more orthodox form of Catholicism to the region.
 Monogamy was reinforced due their influence.
 The missionaries built Catholic schools and brought health care.

 The Dutch sent a military and administrative officer, who took residence in a small fort, but they did not influence much of the population.

 Since Larantuka offered little promise, after the downturn of the sandalwood trade.
-The locals resorted to farming as not much was left of the former profitable foreign trade.
+Locals turned to farming as there was little left of the once lucrative foreign trade.

 Crown Prince Lorenzo II of Larantuka, aged 12.
 Drawing of a photograph taken 1871 in Surabaya.

-On 14 September 1887, a new Raja Dom Lorenzo Diaz Vieria Godinho ascended to the throne as Lorenzo II, who was educated by Jesuit priests.
+On 14 September 1887, a new raja Dom Lorenzo Diaz Vieria Godinho ascended to the throne as Lorenzo II, who was educated by Jesuit priests.
 Showing clear traits of independence, he attempted to extract taxes from territories belonging to a nearby Raja of Sikka, led groups of men to intervene in local conflicts, and refused to conduct sacrifices in the manner his predecessors did for the non-Catholic natives.
 Eventually, colonial authorities responded by deposing and exiling him to Java in 1904, where he died six years later.
 He was replaced by acting Raja Louis Balantaran de Rozari.

-With the independence of Indonesia the Larantuqueiros gained new influence.
+With the independence of Indonesia, the Larantuqueiros gained new influence.
 They were able to reach leading positions, because they had a higher level of education than then natives.
 Even the Indonesian language, which became the new official language, was easy for them, because it is very similar to the Malay language.
-The royal family retained nominal authority over their own autonomous region (swapraja) post-Indonesian independence, until it was abolished de facto starting 1 July 1962 based on the Governor's Decree of East Nusa Tenggara dated 28 February 1962 No. Pem.
+The royal family retained nominal authority over their own autonomous region (daerah swapraja) post-Indonesian independence, until it was abolished de facto starting 1 July 1962 based on the Governor's Decree of East Nusa Tenggara dated 28 February 1962 No. Pem.
 66/l/2 and amended on 2 July 1962 No. Pem.
 66/l/33 concerning the formation of districts in East Nusa Tenggara’s autonomous region.
-The de jure abolition followed later on 1 September 1965 with the enactment of Law No.18 Year 1965 regarding regional government administration.
-The last reigning raja at the time was Dom Lorenzo III and henceforth, the title of Raja became titular.
+The de jure abolition followed later on 1 September 1965 with the enactment of Law No. 18 Year 1965 regarding regional government administration.
+The last reigning raja at the time was Dom Lorenzo III and henceforth, the title of raja became titular.